Images of the Prelude interface

 The solution

 I created a UI that centered around the concept of giving a survey a clear purpose.
-This purpose UI became a required part the survey creation flow and focused on two things:
+This purpose UI was front loaded at the beginning of the survey creation flow and focused on two things:

 1. The UI communicates the many places a survey can be linked.
 By educating our users while using the interface they can quickly make an informed decision about the best place to link their survey.

 2. The UI establishes a relationship between what a survey is for and where it will be accessed within the guide.
-This relationship is carried through to the reports where it establishes crystal clear context.
+This relationship is carried through to the reports where it establishes the much needed context.

 By introducing guard rails that funnel survey creators into making deliberate, well considered choices, we maintained the flexibility that makes a survey so useful, while ensuring the generation of reports that are easy to understand.